RockefellerArchiveCenter/dm-transfer-workflow/transfer-instructions.md

   - **Glowing** – track is being dumped
   - To get more information about the result of a certain track, move your mouse pointer over it.
 This will output the result of the operation in the status line.
 7. Click **Start** and note what time imaging started.
-8. Update the item's transfer status in the Digital Media Log.
-See [Recording Transfers in Digital Media Log](#recording-transfers-in-digital-media-log) for further instruction.
+8. Update the item's transfer status in the Digital Media Log (See [Recording Transfers in Digital Media Log](#recording-transfers-in-digital-media-log) for further instruction.

 ## Recording Transfers in Digital Media Log